Chapter 10.04

 D. A person who drives a vehicle in a roadway construction zone in such a manner as to endanger or be likely to endanger any persons or property, or who removes, evades or intentionally strikes a traffic safety or control device is guilty of reckless endangerment of roadway workers.
 A violation of this subsection is a gross misdemeanor.
 [Ord.
 1861 § 1, 1994.]

-1. Pursuant to the authority of RCW 46.55.113, whenever the driver of a vehicle is arrested for violation of RCW 46.61.502 (DUI), 46.61.504 (Physical Control), 46.20.342 (Driving While License Suspended or Revoked (DWLS/DWLR)) or 46.20.345 (Operation of a Motor Vehicle Under Other License or Permit Prohibited While License Suspended or Revoked) the vehicle is subject to summary impoundment at the direction of a Sunnyside law enforcement officer.
-Impoundment shall be for a length of time as provided in RCW 46.55.120.
+6. Whenever the driver of a vehicle is arrested for a violation of RCW 46.20.342 (Driving while license invalidated) or 46.20.345 (Operation under other license or permit while license suspended or revoked), the vehicle is subject to summary impoundment at the direction of a Sunnyside law enforcement officer.
+Impoundment shall be for the maximum allowable length of time authorized by RCW 46.55.120.

-2. In addition, a police officer may take custody of a vehicle, at his or her discretion, and provide for its prompt removal to a place of safety under any of the following circumstances:
+7. In addition, a Sunnyside law enforcement officer may take custody of a vehicle, at his or her discretion, and provide for its prompt removal to a place of safety under any of the following circumstances:

 a.
 Whenever a police officer finds a vehicle standing upon the roadway in violation of any of the provisions of RCW 46.61.560, the officer may provide for the removal of the vehicle or require the driver or other person in charge of the vehicle to move the vehicle to a position off the roadway;